 - Site path: The site path of your X-Cart 4 store.

-Using the connection details provided at the previous step, your X-Cart 5 store tries to connect to the specified X-Cart 4 database.
-Provided that the connection details have been specified correctly, at the third step of the wizard (“3.
-Check”) you should be able to see a summary of information that X-Cart 5 was able to obtain regarding the data migratable from your X-Cart 4 store:
+Provided that the connection details have been specified correctly you should be able to see a summary of information that X-Cart 5 was able to obtain regarding the data that can be migrated from your X-Cart 4 store:

 The “Images size” item shows the amount of space taken by the X-Cart 4 store images (in Mbytes).
 If you are going to migrate the images, be sure to check that you have a sufficient amount of disk space on your X-Cart 5 store hosting for them.

 Step 4 - Select

 At the fourth step of the wizard, you will see a list of data types that can be migrated from your X-Cart 4 store to X-Cart 5 (“What to transfer”), with check boxes.